2026 Men's European Water Polo Championship: Format

 In the knockout stage, the four remaining teams progress to the knockout stage.
 Two semifinals and a final will determine who wins the championship.

 Qualification

 Map of qualifiers for the 2026 Men's European Water Polo Championship:

-Sixteen teams will be able to compete at the main event.
-They are broken up as follows:
+For the sixth time, sixteen teams will take part after the expansion in 2016.
+Overall, 18 teams took part in qualification.
+Qualification took place in 8–11 June 2025.
+Qualification is broken up as follows: